 Candidates should demonstrate how they applied their own scepticism, as opposed to writing about fulfilling a task to satisfy a manger's or someone else's professional scepticism.
+Candidates will be likely to be highly rewarded for describing seemingly everyday forms of professional scepticism - such as questioning the source of data, cross checking information and querying whether someone has an ulterior motive in how they seek to present information.

-Candidates are advised not to merely restate the Level 7 appropriate criteria checklist i.e. questioned data / assumptions or considered the potential motives of others.
+Candidates are advised not to merely restate the Level 7 Project Report "appropriate criteria checklist" i.e. questioned data / assumptions or considered the potential motives of others.
 Candidates should provide tailored evidence relevant to the specific situation that they have selected, for example what data the candidate questioned, and why they selected it to be questioned.